Show All Answers

 America’s best medical and research professionals have been working for years on coronavirus vaccines for SARS and MERS.
 While SARS and MERS are different than COVID-19, they belong to the coronavirus family.
 The lessons learned through those developments are being applied today.

-Although the timeline has been accelerated, the integrity of the trial and approval processes have remained.
+Although the timeline has been accelerated, the integrity of the trial and approval processes has remained.
 Scientists had a head start on developing the COVID-19 vaccine, using their experience from previous coronavirus vaccine efforts.
 Another way scientists preserved safety and saved time was by working on efforts simultaneously, rather than one after another like the traditional process.
 For example, COVID-19 vaccines were in Phase III clinical trials at the same time they were being manufactured.
-When it was proven safe and effective, the manufactured vaccines were deployed.
-If the vaccines don’t pass the approval process, which is verified by an independent committee of health experts, the unproven vaccines won’t be used.
+Once the vaccine was proven safe and effective and authorized for use after the FDA review process, the manufactured vaccines were deployed.
+If the vaccines don’t pass the authorization process, which is verified by an independent committee of health experts, the manufactured vaccine cannot be used.

 Influenza and COVID-19 (SARS-CoV-2) belong to two different RNA virus families, so one vaccine is not interchangeable for another.
 Influenza belongs to the Orthomyxoviridae family, while SARS-CoV-2 is classified in the Coronaviridae family.
 Both Influenza and SARS-CoV-2 rely on different protein layers to initiate responses.
 Influenza uses two surface antigens, while SARS-CoV-2 uses spike proteins, so their immunization approaches are different.